Nominations for the 2025 LJH Teakle Medal can be submitted until August 31st by using the form below.

 2010 | Rebecca Lines-Kelly |

-Laurence John Hartley Teakle (1901 – 1979) was born in Hawker, South Australia and was the first president of the Australian Society of Soil Science from 1956-1957.
+LJH Teakle was born in Hawker, South Australia and was the first president of the Australian Society of Soil Science from 1956-1957.
 He completed his tertiary studies in Agricultural Science at the University of Western Australia and began working for the WA Department of Agriculture in 1923.
 Soon after he headed to the University of California, Berkley where he completed his masters and PhD.
 He returned to the WA Department of Agriculture for a further 19 years, and in 1946 he was gazetted WA Commissioner of Soil Conservation.
 In 1947 he became a Professor of Agriculture at the University of Queensland, was appointed Deputy Vice Chancellor of the University in 1964.
 In 1969 he was awarded an honorary Doctorate of Laws.

-Soil Science Australia acknowledges the Traditional Owners of the land and we pay our respects to their Elders past, present and future.
+Soil Science Australia acknowledges the Traditional Owners of the land and pay our respects to their Elders past, present and future.